How To Select A Sink That Suits Your Needs And Complements Your Decor

 5. Farmhouse or Apron-Front Sink

 A farmhouse or apron-front sink is oversized, has an exposed front, and can be a striking focal point in a kitchen.
 Porcelain or copper apron-front sinks fit perfectly in rustic farmhouse-style kitchens.
-Apron-front sinks in stainless steel have more modern look, especially when coupled with stainless steel appliances.
+Apron-front sinks in stainless steel or cast iron have more modern look, especially when coupled with stainless steel appliances.
 And practically speaking, apron-front sinks are deep and wide enough to hold large pots and platters, making cleanup easier.

 6. Prep Sink